 For 4 months residents participate in the inpatient services for children and adolescents at the University of Rochester Medical Center in Strong Memorial Hospital (SMH).
 In this setting, residents evaluate and direct the treatment of children ranging in age from 5 to 18 who require acute, intensive intervention.

 During these 4 months the resident participates in the very active, multidisciplinary consultation program providing service to the Department of Pediatrics.

 Throughout the 2 years of the residency program residents take an active role in the Child and Adolescent Outpatient Clinic of Strong Memorial Hospital.
 It is in this setting that residents develop the skills of the primary provider of mental health services.
 The clinic is multidisciplinary in its approach, and clinical care is provided by social workers, nurse clinicians and clinical psychologists in addition to resident and faculty child psychiatrists.
-While they are on the Intensive Services rotation, most of the residents' caseload in the outpatient clinic is derived from the intensive units.
-However, other cases are selected to give the opportunity for a breadth of experience.
-During their consultation rotation, the residents are assigned cases from the clinic intake program as well as from their consultations in Pediatrics.
-Supervision is intensive and involves both live observation and videotape review.

 Residents continue to follow selected cases in the Child and Adolescent Outpatient Clinic in Strong Memorial Hospital at the University of Rochester Medical Center.
 In addition, they serve as psychopharmacology consultants as a part of that clinic's psychopharmacology service.